My 2020 Convention Speech

 Marsha regards her family as her greatest asset.
 Growing up in a politically active and patriotic household, she learned at an early age how precious our freedom is, and how truly blessed we are to live in such a great country.
 She learned to listen to and seriously consider someone else’s point of view and opinion, even when they differ from her own.

-Marsha and Randy still reside in Provo where they raised their seven children and love spending time with their family, especially their eleven, soon to be twelve grandchildren.
+Marsha and Randy still reside in Provo where they raised their seven children and love spending time with their family, especially their twelve grandchildren.